-Engineering management and leadership skills are becoming more and more valuable as businesses and organizations seek to grow and maintain a competitive edge.
-Follow our blog to learn about the latest developments in engineering leadership, understand how engineering leadership is making a difference for our graduates, and see how Rice is shaping the future of Industry 4.0.
+Engineering management and leadership skills are becoming increasingly valuable as businesses and organizations seek to grow and maintain a competitive edge.
+Visit our Latest News & Storiesto learn about Rice's innovative research & development, understand how engineering leadership is making a difference for our graduates, and see how Rice is shaping the future of Industry 4.0.

 Faculty With Technical and Engineering Leadership Experience

-Our award-winning faculty combine real-world experience with academic excellence to provide a multi-faceted approach to engineering management.
+Our award-winning Faculty combines real-world experience with academic excellence to provide a multi-faceted approach to engineering management.
 Our faculty members draw from both the School of Engineering and the Rice Center for Engineering Leadership, considered a national thought leader in engineering management and leadership.